drei01/pricewell-docs/site/content/faq/how-to-set-up-an-appsumo-deal-with-pricewell.md

   - AppSumo
   - LTDs
   - Coupons
+  - discount
 ---
 <!--StartFragment-->

+In this article we'll cover:
+- How launch a deal on the AppSumo Marketplace
+- How to create Stripe Coupon Codes in bulk ([quick link](#bulk-stripe-coupons))
+- Uploading discount codes to AppSumo

-# What is Appsumo?
+## What is Appsumo?

-\
 Appsumo is the leading daily deals website.
 Essentially is a space for people selling digital products and services to potential buyers with [LifeTime Deals (LTDs)](https://help.appsumo.com/article/34-what-is-a-lifetime-deal).

-# How does AppSumo Work?
+## How does AppSumo Work?

 Appsumo operates in a pretty straightforward way.
 Every week they announce new products listed on their platform and they create deals for the potential buyers, while highlighting the desired features of each product.\
 \